-- 10. If any candidate previously discontinued from University studies will be shown to have cheated to gain admission by credit transfer, he/she shall be discontinued from studies at this University. - 11.
-Students gaining admission to this university as transfer cases from accredited universities can transfer their grades only after getting approval from the Senate.
-Such admissions will take into consideration the regulations of the sister universities in Tanzania.
-The transferred credits shall not exceed one third of all the credits in the programme.
-A fee of Tsh.
-80,000 for local credit transfer and US\$ 100 for international credit transfer will respectively be charged to any applicant before consideration is given to the request. - 12.
-Credit transfer: Student who intends to transfer for purposes of accumulating credits on a specific subject, module or course or part of it shall be required to fulfil the following conditions: - i) Must have been registered in the programme to which the credit will be accumulated, - ii) The subject course of module for credit accumulation must be relevant to the programme to which the student is registered. - iii) The subject, course or module has been successful completed before the credit can be earned - iv) Transfer of credits takes place within a period not exceeding five years from the time they were earned. - v) The transfer student should have cleared all his/her supplementary examination from realising Institution but can transfer carryovers. - vi) Students discontinued on disciplinary action are not allowed to transfer their credit.
-However, those wishing to continue in programmes they were discontinued from they will have to wait until a lapse of three years. - vii) Students discontinued on disciplinary grounds are not allowed to transfer their credit.
-Those wish to continue with university education will have to wait until a lapse of three years. - viii) A student, who intends to transfer for purposes of graduating in a receiving institution, shall be required to earn at least 50% of the total credits from that institution's core courses. - ix) The rules primarily apply for both for undergraduate and postgraduate programmes - x) Credits for dissertation and final year project shall not be transferred - xi) No credit may be transferred in practical based or field based subjects - xii) Credit earned more than 5 years shall not be transferred.
+- ii) Must be registered in the programme to which the credit will be accumulated - iii) The subject course of module for credit accumulation must be relevant to the programme to which the student is registered. - iv) The subject, course or module has been successful completed before the credit transfer. - v) Transfer of credits takes place within a period not exceeding five years from the time they earned. - vi) The transfer student should have cleared all his/her supplementary examination from realising Institution but can transfer carryovers. - vii)Students discontinued on disciplinary action not allowed transferring their credit.
+However, those wishing to continue in programmes the discontinued from have to wait until a lapse of three years. - viii) Students discontinued on disciplinary grounds are not allowed to transfer their credit.
+Those wishing to continue with university education will have to wait until a lapse of three years. - ix) A student, who intends to transfer for purposes of graduating in a receiving institution, shall be required to earn at least 50% of the total credits from that institution's core courses. - x) The rules primarily apply for both for undergraduate and postgraduate programmes - xi) Credits for dissertation and final year project shall not be transferred - xii)No credit may be transferred in practical based or field based subjects - xiii) Credit earned more than 5 years shall not be transferred.